GetWellClinic/gofetchrover/docs/rover.md

 ```

 `incomingMuleFolder` is the folder location used for LifeLabs when configuring Mule.
 Refer to `LabProperties.properties` for the path used for LifeLabs.
-This folder will have the same name as the key file and is generated during Mule installation.
+This folder will have the same name as the key file in 'volumes/keys/' and is generated during Mule installation.

 For example, if the key file name is `lifelabs.key` when mule was installed, the folder path will be `/volumes/incoming/lifelabs/`.